jgburet/Who-s-that-/README.md

 ## How it works
 The `service-gateway` creates `tasks` into a `redis` server.
 Each lookup method has its own queue.
 The instances of `worker-gather-information` consumes those tasks, according to their configuration.
 Meaning, we can spawn new instances that will only deal with certain queues.

+Defining new methods is quite simple:
+- create a new class and its handler in `worker-gather-information/src/consumers/`
+- whitelist the method in `service-gateway/src/lookup-methods.ts`

 ## Project structure